kusmour/pradeep1288.github.com/_posts/2014-03-10-travelling.md

 tags: [travel]
 ---

-I came to the US for pursuing my masters in Computer Science.
-I came here in August 2012.
-Since then, while I was not studying and working on my assignments I travelled.
+I came to the US in August 2012 for pursuing my masters in Computer Science at USC.
+Since then, when not studying and working on my assignments I travelled.
 I am writing this post because I want to tell a story and will do so using the pictures which I clicked while I travelled.

 <br/>